 2. Can you tell us more about the entire visa process that you had to experience for an AOA residency?

 Since it was an AOA residency, J1 was obviously out of the question.
 The H1b process is no different for AOA, with the caveat that it's incredibly difficult to find a program willing to sponsor.
 First, get your OPT.
 It takes about the full 3 months to receive so apply accordingly.
 Make sure you indicate a start date before residency starts.
 You can only apply for the social after the OPT start date has passed, and it takes 1-2 weeks to receive the number.
 Now you have your golden ticket to live and work in the US for one year.
-To apply for the H1b, my lawyer requested copies of my CV, residency contract, bio page and stamped pages of my passport, OPT card, I-20, including any previous ones that ran out of signature space, and score reports for the boards (usmle or comlex).
+To apply for the H1b, my lawyer requested copies of my CV, residency contract, bio page, and stamped pages of my passport, OPT card, I-20, including any previous ones that ran out of signature space, and score reports for the boards (USMLE or COMLEX).

 My residency allegedly started the paperwork to transition to the H1b before I even arrived.
 Their lawyers and administration staff are handling most of the paperwork.
 I had to provide the basic stuff I mentioned above.
 They claim it will cost the hospital 5-6 thousand US dollars.
 I've heard but can't confirm that as long as they apply for the H1b 6 months before the OPT ends, you can continue to stay and work in the country while waiting for the H1b to come.
 The application process takes about 3 months and there is a fast track that only takes two weeks but requires more hospital money.
 I would wait at least the first 6 months before applying to maximize your time on the OPT, which will in turn give you more time on the H1b.
 Thankfully, non-profits do not apply towards the H1b cap.

 4. During my interview process I have had MANY AOA programs willing to sponsor a visa, yet I felt like many really had no idea what that process entailed.
-Is there any anything Canadian DOs should watch out for?
+Is there anything Canadian DOs should watch out for?

 This is absolutely true.
 Programs will tell you anything during interviews but will probably balk when they truly find out what it takes.
-When deciding a program you want to make sure the salary they pay equals the average salary nationwide.
+When deciding on a program you want to make sure the salary they pay equals the average salary nationwide.
 This is an H1b requirement.
 Most DO programs pay less than MD residencies and so you might run into trouble with that.
 Look for hospitals that have doctors on visas currently (either residency or attendings).
-Also be willing to train at a less than desirable location because the more hard up they are for residents the more likely they will sponsor.
+Also, be willing to train at a less than desirable location because the harder up they are for residents the more likely they will sponsor.